|

 B. The Moderator.

-- 1. The Moderator guides the meeting according to the agenda, introducing
+- 1. The Moderator guides the meeting according to the agenda,

-for votes.
+order, and calling for votes.

-- 2. The Moderator makes sure that each Companion gets a chance to express
+- 2. The Moderator makes sure that each Companion gets a chance to

-may delegate this responsibility to the Secretary.
+Moderator may delegate this responsibility to the Secretary.

 - 3. The Moderator is chosen by majority vote at the beginning of the